 The first step in establishing a connection to GemStone and logging in is to give Topaz some information about the GemStone repository you will be using.
-To log in to the repository you must provide a GemStone user name and password.
+To log in to the repository you must provide the Stone's name, and a valid GemStone user name and password.